JoeTwizzle/GLGraphicsNext/README.md

         //Compile the program
         ShaderProgram.LinkProgram();

-        //We can remove the fragment and vertex shader parts after compiling, to free memory ShaderProgram.RemoveShader(vertexShader);
+        //We can remove the fragment and vertex shader parts after compiling to free memory ShaderProgram.RemoveShader(vertexShader);
         ShaderProgram.RemoveShader(fragmentShader);
         vertexShader.Dispose();